-You understand the importance of keeping your technical abilities sharp, up to date and relevant.
-Now make sure you’re that well-rounded finance professional who excels in both hard and soft skills.
-After all, employers are interested in hiring staff who can do things machines cannot.
+In addition to keeping your technical abilities sharp, up to date and relevant, you need to make sure you’re that well-rounded finance professional who excels in both hard and soft skills.
+Employers are interested in hiring staff who can do things machines cannot.

 Looking for more career advice?
 Visit the Accounting and Finance Professionals’ Career Center for professional development tips and more.